zayarpn/vue.js-multiselct-dropdown/README.md

 # vue.js-multiselct-dropdown
-multiselect dropdown and selected data display in textarea
+multiselect dropdown and display selected items in textarea